acend/container-basics-training/content/en/docs/10/_index.md

 * `FROM` indicates the base image for our build
 * Each `RUN` line will be executed by Docker during the build
 * Our RUN commands must be non-interactive (no input can be provided to Docker during the build)
-* Check <https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/> for further best practices on how to write nice Dockerfiles
+* Check <https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/> for further best practices on how to write Dockerfiles

 ## Build the image